 How to apply

-Application for a zoo licence (2 months after intention to apply form is received by local authority)
+Application for a zoo licence (external link) (two months after intention to apply form is received by local authority)

-Application for a zoo licence (2 months after Intention to apply form is received by local authority) - download form
+Application for a zoo licence - download form (two months after intention to apply form is received by local authority)

 Secretary of State appointed inspectors fees will also apply.
 All fees must be paid in full prior to the issue of a zoo licence.